thu-ml/tianshou/docs/tutorials/cheatsheet.rst

     env_fns = [lambda x=i: MyTestEnv(size=x) for i in [2, 3, 4, 5]]
     venv = SubprocVectorEnv(env_fns)

-All subclasses of ``VectorEnv`` have an async mode (related to issue #103), where we can give it an extra parameter ``wait_num``.
+All subclasses of :class:`~tianshou.env.BaseVectorEnv` have an async mode (related to issue #103), where we can give it an extra parameter ``wait_num``.
 If we have 4 envs and set ``wait_num = 3``, each of the step in VectorEnv only returns 3 results of these 4 envs.
 This mode eases the case where each step cost varies at different timescale， e.g. 90% step cost 1s, but 10% cost 10s.

 .. warning::